Meet the JRWDD Board of Directors

-Robert Braun representing Aberdeen voting districts 6, 8, 9, 10, and 11; and Aberdeen and Bath townships in Brown County;
+Robert Braun representing Aberdeen voting districts 6, 8, 9, 10, and 11; and voting district 12 in Brown County.

-Leanne Gutormson representing the city of Huron and Clyde and Custer townships in Beadle County;
+Frank D Amundson representing the city of Huron and Custer township in Beadle County.

-Dan Klimisch representing the Southeast Yankton Unorganized Territory in Yankton County; and Yankton voting districts 2, 3, 4, and 5;
+Dan Klimisch representing Yankton voting districts 1, 2, 3, 4, and 5.

-Clinton Bauer representing the cities of Freeman, Tripp, Olivet, and Menno in Hutchinson County; Wolf Creek, Grandview, Kassel, Valley, Molan, Wittenberg, Kulm, German, Sharon, Oak Hollow, Fair, Kaylor, Capital, and Sweet townships in Hutchinson County; and all of Yankton County except the City of Yankton voting districts 2, 3, 4, and 5, and Southeast Yankton Unorganized Territory.
+Clinton Bauer representing the cities of Freeman, Tripp, Olivet, and Menno in Hutchinson County; Wolf Creek, Grandview, Kassel, Valley, Molan, Wittenberg, Kulm, German, Sharon, Oak Hollow, Fair, Kaylor, Capital, and Sweet townships in Hutchinson County; and all of Yankton County except the City of Yankton voting districts 1, 2, 3, 4, and 5.